eeub03/MLETask/README.md

 # MLETask
 The purpose of this repo is host the pipeline code for training a claims pipeline xgboost model.
 The output of which is a model artifact tar ready for use in inference.

+# Quickstart.

+If you just want to get started as soon as possible you can run `./scripts/setup_repo.sh` in a bash terminal to immediately install UV, Python 3.10 and get the venv created.
+Manual Setup is detailed in the section below.

 # Setup
 ## VSCode Extensions
 Before proceeding with setting up of python and the virtual environment, the following extensions and packages are recommended to download as they are in use in this repo: